edwardmiller123/edOS/README.md

 ## Running/Compiling

-To compile and run simple do,
+To compile and run simply do,

 ```
 make run